 Mrs. Beth Palermo Art 513-791-6320 email@example.com Hello.
 My name is Beth Palermo.
 My family became a part of the SVF family in 2010 after moving from St. Louis and enrolling our oldest, Joey, into 2nd grade.
 Finding SVF was such a blessing for my family, and continues to be so with each passing year.
 In addition to my son Joey, my daughter, Kate, also attends SVF.
 My husband, Joe, is also an involved parent with the school coaching soccer and basketball.
 I love working with children and I love art.
 To be able to combine both is a dream job for me.
 I have been teaching for Young Rembrandts, a Chicago based company focused on drawing and art enrichment for children ages 5-12, since 2013.
 I am thrilled to expand my teaching to SVF.
 I have so much to teach, create, and discover about art and art appreciation with our students that I know we will have a very exciting and colorful school year at SVF!

 Working as a tech teacher and coordinator combines two of my lifelong loves: elementary education and working with computers.
-I have a B.S. in Computer Science from Purdue University and I spent a decade in Massachusetts working in corporate settings as a software engineer.
 I firmly believe that all children growing up today will use computing technology in some capacity in their adult lives and those who are comfortable with the steady march of evolving technologies will be at a distinct professional advantage over those who are not.
-After moving to Ohio and staying at home while my children went to elementary school, I received a Master’s Degree in Instructional Design and Technology from UC.
-One of the things that I value the most about being at St. Vincent Ferrer is that it provides an opportunity to work in a private school setting where Christ’s love and example can be openly expressed.
+I have a B.S. in Computer Science from Purdue and a Master’s Degree in Instructional Design and Technology from UC.
+One of the things that I value the most about being at St. Vincent Ferrer is that it provides an opportunity to work in a school setting where Christ’s love and example can be openly expressed.

 Mrs. Jane Callan Librarian 513-791-6320 Ex.
 106 firstname.lastname@example.org